DBINNS4/lead-ae-assist/README.md

 # 🎬 Lead AE Assist Beta v1.0

 Lead AE Assist Beta v1.0 is a professional-grade, modular desktop app built to automate ingesting, transcoding, and managing media workflows.
-Your assistant for smart ingest, prep, and project organization — made for AEs.
+Your assistant for smart ingest, prep, and project organization - made for Post Production.

 ---